zk4/baiduFuse/README.md

 ## cloud driver support
+- [x] 百度盘
-- [x] 百度盘, support only read, highly optimized for media stream.
+ - support only read, highly optimized for media stream.
+ - auto fetch credential from Chrome browser

 Patch the other cloud dirver is super easy.
 Check cloud/baidu.py.
 Make a pull request.
 ## usage